Symmetry, Thermodynamics and Topology in Active Matter: Harnessing active flows

 \section{Harnessing active flows}

-We know that chaotic active flows can be tamed into stable laminar flows through geometry and confinement~\cite{wioland2013confinement,duclos2018spontaneous}, but we are far from understanding how to achieve the type of quantitative spatial and temporal control that is needed for applications to microfluidics and tissue engineering.
 Passive liquid crystals have had enormous technological applications thanks to a detailed understanding of the role of boundary conditions and the response to external fields that allows remarkable control of these materials.
-The dream is to achieve equal control of active fluids so that self-organized active flows can be utilized, for instance, for microfluidic transport or for powering machines at the micro and nanoscale.
-Can we then achieve robust behaviors in the presence of noise by controlling topology and geometry of active flows?
-This will require a detailed understanding of anchoring behavior, wetting and interfacial properties of active liquid crystals and their response to external fields.
-Progress on these questions will enable us to shape boundaries and vary boundary conditions to achieve specific control of flow in the bulk.
+The dream is to achieve equal control of active fluids so that self-organized active flows can be utilized, for instance, for microfluidic transport and tissue engineering, or for powering machines at the micro and nanoscale.
+Can we then achieve robust behaviors by controlling topology and geometry of active flows? \mcm{While we know that chaotic active flows can be tamed into stable laminar flows through geometry and confinement~\cite{wioland2013confinement,duclos2018spontaneous}, we need to learn how to shape boundaries and vary boundary conditions to achieve specific control of flow in the bulk.
+Applications will require} a quantitative understanding of anchoring behavior, wetting and interfacial properties of active liquid crystals and their response to external fields.

-In addition to confinement, spatial changes in Gaussian curvatures can direct active flows and regulate specific defect structures~\cite{keber2014topology,sknepnek2015active,shankar2017topological,ellis2018curvature,henkes2018dynamical}.
-The group of Sagu\'es has also demonstrated experimentally the possibility of achieving magnetic control of active liquid crystals by interfacing them with passive ones~\cite{guillamat2016control} (see Fig.~\ref{fig:Sagues}.
+\paragraph{\mcm{Controlling flows with boundaries and geometry.}} While geometric confinement is relatively well explored, more recently it has been shown that spatial changes in Gaussian curvatures can regulate specific defect structures and direct active flows~\cite{keber2014topology,sknepnek2015active,shankar2017topological,ellis2018curvature,henkes2018dynamical}.
+The group of Sagu\'es has also demonstrated experimentally the possibility of achieving magnetic control of active liquid crystals by interfacing them with passive ones~\cite{guillamat2016control} (see Fig.~\ref{fig:Sagues}).
 The control of active fluids through patterned substrates is a promising direction where much remains to be explored both experimentally and theoretically.